Liberal Democracy

 In 2023, the Reserve Bank of New Zealand added a new page to its website to explain what a CBDC is and why the central bank is looking into one.
 Notably, the page says, “We are looking at a CBDC because the way people pay is changing.
 We are not using cash as much as we used to, and digital payments are becoming more and more common.”
 However, this statement is later followed by a disclaimer that “A CBDC would not replace cash — a CBDC would work alongside cash, so people would have the option to use both.”

 In April 2024, the Reserve Bank of New Zealand published a consultation paper to update the public on its stance regarding CBDC development and call for feedback.
-Curiously, the paper seems to distance itself from the idea of a CBDC as it mentions “cash” over 430 times, but “CBDC” only 8 times.
+Curiously, the paper seems to distance itself from the idea of a CBDC as it mentions “digital cash” 370 times, but “CBDC” only 8 times.
 However, the CBDC described would be issued by the Reserve Bank, distributed by the private sector, available 24/7, and secure.
+When asked why over email, a spokesperson for the central bank said, “The Reserve Bank of New Zealand decided to use the term digital cash because it is a plain way of saying exactly what it is – cash in digital form – that anyone can understand.
+Rather than using long phrases, complicated words or jargon that not everyone understands or relates to.”

 For additional information on concerns regarding violations of human rights and civil liberties, see the following reports by Amnesty International, Financial Tyranny Index, Freedom House, Human Rights Watch, Privacy International, and the U.S. Department of State.
 For additional information on concerns regarding the risks of CBDCs, see the following webpage and report by the Cato Institute: The Risks of CBDCs and Central Bank Digital Currency: Assessing the Risks and Dispelling the Myths.